ozacas/terraform-vpc/README.md

 Not beneficial for this size of problem, although may be useful to speed code authorship for larger projects

-REJECT: terraform modules https://registry.terraform.io/modules/terraform-aws-modules/rds/aws/latest Useful, if I had more time I would probably use this to minimise boilerplate code but not much benefit for this challenge
+REJECT: terraform modules https://registry.terraform.io/modules/terraform-aws-modules/rds/aws/latest Useful, if I had more time I would probably use this to minimise boilerplate code but not enough RoI for this challenge

 ACCEPT: make(1) as driver to run terraform/opa in reproducible ways.
 GNU Make is required so we can assert the runtime environment
 KISS principle